-What the heck is a money-saving challenge?
+What the heck is a saving challenge?
 It’s a simple way to save money without actually thinking about saving money.
 Skeptical?
 Hear us out.
 With inflation rising and wages stagnating, it can be difficult to find the motivation to save.
 However, even socking away as little as $1 routinely can add up to quite a nice stash of cash.

 No matter how small, the amount you save with one of these money challenges might be just what you need for unplanned expenses, an extra payment on your car or home, or to buy that one thing you’ve needed but didn’t think you could afford.